martinvonz/jj/docs/tutorial.md

 ```
 That will bring up Meld with a diff of the changes in the "ABCD" commit.
 Modify
 the right side of the diff to have the desired end state in "ABC" by removing
 the "D" line.
-Then close Meld.
-If we look at the diff of the second commit, we
+Then save the changes and close Meld.
+If we look at the diff of
-now see that all three lines got capitalized:
+the second commit, we now see that all three lines got capitalized:
 ```shell script
 $ jj diff -r @-
 Modified regular file file: